Skip to main content

 EOF

-This Deployment object will be created because it doesn't violate the policy.
+The policy permits the creation of this Deployment object as it doesn't violate the policy.

 kubectl apply -f - <<EOF